Robert Zhao Renhui: Artworks

-The Lines We Draw I (From New Zealand), 2019.
-Courtesy of the artist and ShanghART Gallery.

 This work depicts murmurations of more than 50,000 migratory birds when they fly up into the sky from the shoreline of Yalu River every morning during the annual migratory season.
 Located between China and North Korea, the river serves not only as a political border between the two countries, but also as a checkpoint for the birds when they travel to Alaska from New Zealand.
-Created during the artist’s visit to Yalu River in 2019, the work seeks to investigate the systems humans set up to understand other species.
+Created during the artist's visit to Yalu River in 2019, the work seeks to investigate the systems humans set up to understand other species.